Prasanto19/wordpress-Custom_theme/README.md

 **📖 Multi-Page Layout**

-**🎨 Custom-post-type, Page template, Archive template, Post and category control, Comment control, Custom sidebar, Create contact form with contact-form-7 plugin, Integrate theme with wordpress and mysql database, Finally deploy static format on netlify.**
+**🎨 What I have used**

+- Custom-post-type
+- Page template
+- Archive template
+- Post and category control
+- Comment control
+- Custom sidebar
+- Create contact
+- form with "contact-form-7" plugin
+- Integrate theme with wordpress and mysql database
+- converted it to static pages with "simply static" pluggin
+- Finally deploy static format on netlify.(becausing free good database hosting site are not available)

 **📱 Fully Responsive**

 ### Show your support

-Give a ⭐ if you like this website!
+Give me a ⭐ if you like this website!